 What classes do I take if I join the IB Programme?

 The IB Diploma Programme requires students to take a variety of classes in six subject areas: Language and Literature, Language Acquisition, Individuals and Societies, Science, Math, and the Arts.
-The chart below details the classes offered within each subject area, as described on the International Baccalaureate website:

 Classes are offered at two levels: standard level (150 hours of instruction) and higher level (240 hours of instruction).
 In a given year, students must take three or four higher-level classes, and the remainder must be standard level.
 The classes generally cover the same material, but higher-level classes may delve deeper into some of the covered topics or include topics that are beyond the scope of a standard-level class.
 For example, Language A: Literature at the standard level covers 10 literary works, while the higher level covers 13.